Catalogue

 View all

-Evident and very interesting, watching it from a scenographical point of view, is the contrast among raw and natural materials (the jute AJT - Hessian, the ATS - Toscana canvas) and an artificial and a varnished material (the TST - Silviastar floor), often animated by cold and disquieting reflexes.
+Evident and interesting, from a scenographic point of view, is the contrast between raw and natural materials, such as AJT - Hessian jute and ATS - Toscana canvas, and an artificial and shiny material such as the TST - Silviastar floor, with often cold and disturbing reflections ...

 Opera in three acts